 The more mature positioning algorithms are: TOA (time of arrival), TDOA (time difference of arrival), AOA (Angle of arrival or called DOA estimation) positioning technology and the mixture of these three technologies.

-TOA locates the signal by measuring the travel time of the signal between the mobile terminal and three or more base stations.
+TOA locates the signal by measuring the travel time of the signal between the mobile terminal and three or more stationary (?) base stations.
 It uses circumferential positioning.

 If the linear distance ruler Ri from the mobile terminal to the base station I is known, then according to the geometric principle, the position of the mobile terminal must be on the circumference with the position of the base station I as the center of the circle and Ri as the radius.
 That is, if the position of the mobile terminal (X0, Y0) and the position of the base station (Xi, Yi), they satisfy the following relation: